-- 1. As compensatory education, Probation shall fund and ensure delivery by June 30, 2014, of one hour of individual academic tutoring by a credentialed special education teacher or certified non-public agency of Student's choice. - 2.
-To determine if Probation is a responsible public agency for wards on a security level, Probation shall keep accurate records of any time it cannot safely and securely provide special education services, and the reasons for its decision to prevent County from doing so and comply with applicable legal requirements for any exclusion that exceeds ten days in any school year.
+2. To determine if Probation is a responsible public agency for wards on a security level, Probation shall keep accurate records of any time it cannot safely and securely provide special education services, and the reasons for its decision to prevent that exceeds ten days in any school year.